-Fancy Bay is a beach walk and foreshore rock scramble that starts at an un-signposted track sandwicjed between private land about 1 km south of the airstrip that leads to the beach.
+Fancy Bay is a beach walk and foreshore rock scramble that starts at an un-signposted track that leads to the beach sandwiched between private land about 1 km south of the airstrip.
 From there, just amble along the shore or at low tide across the mudflats to cliffs full of fossilised shells and Porpoise Head (about 1 km).
 Around that headland is the lovely Fancy Bay – a kilometre long pristine and low-energy beach.
 Either retrace your steps, or continue past Chuckle Head to Little Fancy – another 1.5 km.
 Although it is possible to continue to Ford Bay and the Main Rd, there are many places where the going is difficult.
 Retrace your steps back to the start.

 Mt Mangana (4km return) follows a well formed easy track that ascends some 120m to the top of Mt Mangana.
 It is accessed off Coolangata Rd from either side of the island, which is itself can be quite challenging depending on how well the road has been maintained.
 It is a delightful walk through semi-rainforest and may have great views from the top.